peteroupc/peteroupc.github.io/randomfunc.md

 of them.

 As used in this document, a random number generator&mdash;
+- seeks to generate independent and identically distributed numbers that seem to occur by chance (though the numbers need not be uniformly distributed or approximately so),
 - can seek to generate random numbers that are cost-prohibitive to predict (also called "cryptographically strong" RNGs), or merely seek to generate number sequences likely to pass statistical tests of randomness,
-- can be initialized automatically before use, or can be initialized with an application specified "seed", and
+- can be initialized automatically before use, or can be initialized with an application specified "seed",
 - can use a deterministic algorithm, or primarily rely on one or more nondeterministic sources for random number generation.

 The methods presented on this page apply to all those kinds of RNGs unless otherwise noted.
 Moreover, recommendations on which RNGs are suitable for which applications are generally outside the scope of this page;  I have written about this in [another document](https://peteroupc.github.io/random.html).

 This methods described in this document can be categorized as follows:
-- Methods to generate uniformly distributed random numbers from an underlying uniform RNG (such as the [core method, `RNDINT(N)`](#Core_Random_Generation_Method)).
+- Methods to generate uniformly distributed random numbers from an underlying RNG (such as the [core method, `RNDINT(N)`](#Core_Random_Generation_Method)).
 - Common tasks to generate randomized content and conditions, such as [Boolean conditions](#Boolean_Conditions), [shuffling](#Shuffling), and [sampling unique items from a list](#Choosing_Several_Unique_Items).
 - Methods to generate non-uniformly distributed random numbers, including [weighted choice](#Weighted_Choice), the [normal distribution](#Normal_Gaussian_Distribution), and [other statistical distributions](#Other_Non_Uniform_Distributions).